Pav-Osmolski/Custom-XAMPP-LAMP-MAMP-localhost-Page/README.md

 - **Instant Project Search** – Live filter through all your local folders with ease
 - **Flexible Column Layout** – Draggable, resizable, and fully customisable folder views
 - **Inclusive UX** – Designed so sighted, low-vision, and non-mouse users all get the same power
-- **Real-Time Clock** – Because knowing the time is still a thing
 - **Environment Snapshot** – Instantly see which versions of Apache, PHP, and MySQL you're running
 - **Smart Apache Control** – Safely restart the active Apache instance based on your OS and setup
 - **Live System Monitoring** – AJAX-powered CPU, memory, and disk usage at a glance
 - **Apache and MySQL Inspector** – Inspect configuration and uptime for Apache and MySQL servers
+- **Reusable Link Templates** – Define and reuse HTML templates across folder listings
 - **Quick Config Panel** – Update paths, ports, and settings without breaking a sweat
 - **PHP Error Management** – Toggle error display and logging on the fly
 - **Virtual Hosts Overview** – View and validate active VHosts, with SSL certificate management
 - **Apache and PHP Error Log Toggle** – One-click access to the latest server logs
-- **Export Files & Database** – Export folders as ZIP; include/only WP uploads; exclude junk
+- **Export Files & Database** – Export folders as ZIP or 7-Zip; include/only WP uploads; exclude junk
 - **Security** – CSRF on POST, path checks, safe fallbacks; no secrets persisted
 - **Open Folder from UI** – Instantly launch projects in your file explorer from the browser
 - **Custom Dock** – macOS-style dock with editable shortcuts to your key tools and sites
-- **Reusable Link Templates** – Define and reuse HTML templates across folder listings
+- **Real-Time Clock** – Because knowing the time is still a thing
 - **Responsive Interface** – Sleek, modern design that adapts to all screen sizes
-- **Theme Switcher** – Five themes, one destiny.
+- **Theme Switcher** – Seven themes, one destiny.
 Pick your favourite
 - **Demo Mode** – Disables exports and obfuscates credentials for demonstrative purposes
 - **Low-Stress Local Dev** – Designed to stay out of your way 🧘 so you can focus on building